-- The MRO/RFC Extreme Disturbance Criteria and NERC Category D criteria should be used to assess system performance compared to the applicable voltage limits and thermal ratings.
-The disturbance or contingency criteria may include examining loss of all circuits on a right-of-way or loss of an entire substation, including generation at that substation.
-These criteria should be used to determine system vulnerabilities, but may not necessarily dictate that potential problems identified need to be remedied with system modifications.
-(Applicable NERC Standard: TPL-004-1, R1) - 1.1.5.
-Planning Horizon Steady State Voltage Stability - The steady state operating point at all ATC buses should be at least 10 percent away from the nose of the bus P-V curve and above the applicable low voltage limit to assure adequate system voltage stability and reactive power resources for NERC Category A, B and C events.
+- 1) The nose of the steady state bus P-V curve should be at or below the applicable bus voltage limit as coordinated with the applicable Planning Coordinator and/or by any applicable Transmission Owner(s) (e.g., the MWEX limitation of 95 percent of nominal voltage at the Arrowhead 230 kV bus) to assure adequate system voltage stability and reactive power resources for NERC Category A, B, and C events.
+Different values may be appropriate for areas of the system that contain fast acting reactive power devices (e.g., FACTS devices).
+If additional voltage stability limitations are discovered on the ATC system, then further analysis will be conducted to determine the appropriate course of action based on the probability and impact of the situation. - 2) The steady state operating point at all ATC buses should be at least 10 percent away from the nose of the bus P-V curve and above the applicable low voltage limit to assure adequate system voltage stability and reactive power resources for NERC Category A, B and C events.
 The pre-contingency voltage stability margin should be adequate to avoid voltage instability for the most severe applicable contingency.
 This 10 percent voltage stability margin is chosen to reflect uncertainties in load forecasting and modeling, as well as to provide a reasonable reliability margin.
 Exceptions to the 10 percent margin requirement may be granted if there are feasible system adjustments which can reliably restore the 10 percent margin post contingent within 30 minutes.

-[Note that dynamic voltage stability must be assessed to determine whether voltage instability (collapse) may occur during the transition from acceptable steady state pre-contingent (Category A) voltage stability to acceptable steady state post-contingent (Category B or C) voltage stability.]
+[Note that dynamic voltage stability must be assessed to determine whether voltage instability (collapse) may occur during the transition from acceptable steady state precontingent (Category A) voltage stability to acceptable steady state post-contingent (Category B or C) voltage stability.]

-2) Steady state voltage stability assessments are performed on a selective basis using engineering judgment, when ATC bus voltages are found to be at or below the low voltage limit at multiple buses in a common geographic area when performing other steady state analyses over a broad range of forecasted system demands and associated generation dispatch conditions.
-Otherwise, acceptable steady state voltage stability is assumed to exist.
+- 3) Steady state voltage stability assessments are performed on a selective basis using engineering judgment, when ATC bus voltages are found to be at or below the low voltage limit at multiple buses in a common geographic area when performing other steady state analyses over a broad range of forecasted system demands and associated generation dispatch conditions.
+Otherwise, acceptable steady state voltage stability is assumed to exist. - 4) System design should ensure that exceeding any steady state voltage IROL can be mitigated within 30 minutes or any IROL Tv, whichever is less.
+Temporary excursions above the applicable voltage stability limit are acceptable if a Special Protection System (SPS) will automatically (i.e. no manual intervention) return the system to an acceptable stability condition in an acceptable timeframe.